Merck Manual

 Decreased respiratory effort

-• Central nervous system disorder
+• CNS disorder

-• Adverse medication or illicit drug effect
+• Adverse effect of medications or illicit drugs

 • Metabolic disorder

 Metabolic disorders that cause CNS depression due to severe hypoglycemia or hypotension ultimately compromise respiratory effort.
+For example, hypoglycemia may lead to a range of CNS effects, such as obtundation, or coma; confusion, or unusual behavior; and occasionally could manifest by dizziness, tremors, or seizures.

 Respiratory muscle weakness